Carlosrincong/GCP-Cloud-Engineer/CloudLoadBalancing/README.md

 ### HTTP(s) Load Balancing
-User traffic directed to an HTTP(S) load balancer enters the POP (Point of presence) closest to the user and is then load-balanced over Google's global network to the closest backend that has sufficient available capacity. allowing for routing decisions based on the URL. your applications are available to your customers at a **single anycast IP address**, which simplifies your DNS setup.
+User traffic directed to an HTTP(S) load balancer enters the POP (Point of presence) closest to the user and is then load-balanced over Google's global network to the closest backend that has sufficient available capacity. allowing you for routing decisions based on the URL. your applications are available to your customers at a **single anycast IP address**, which simplifies your DNS setup.
 HTTP(S) load balancing balances HTTP and HTTPS traffic across multiple back-end instances and across multiple regions (if you setup **global** load balancing)
 HTTP on port 80 or port 8080.
 HTTPS on port 443.
 This load balancer supports both IPv4 and IPv6 clients